pstolarz/CoopThreads/README.md

    over the thread 1 stack.

-**IMPORTANT NOTE**: Setting up thread stack size shall take into account not only dynamic changes of the thread stack resulting from activities performed by a thread during its run-time, but also must foresee some additional stack space required by preemptive ISRs activities.
-For this reason exact minimal thread stack size for a given thread routine is fluent and may substantially differ for various platforms and development environments.
+**IMPORTANT NOTE**: Setting up thread stack size shall take into account not only dynamic changes of the thread stack resulting from activities performed by a thread during its run-time (e.g. calls to `printf(3)`, which extensively uses stack allocated space), but also must foresee some additional stack space required by preemptive ISRs activities (for platforms with such ISR characteristics).
+For this reason the exact minimal thread stack size for a given thread routine is fluent and may substantially differ for various platforms and development environments.
 If low memory RAM usage is critical, it's usually feasible to start with the trial and error method - try with some minimal thread stack size value and increase its size in case of platform instability/crashes.
 If the library is configured with `CONFIG_OPT_STACK_WM`, `coop_stack_wm()` may be used to assess maximum thread stack usage while choosing the optimal thread stack size configuration.

 ## Platform Callbacks